-We believe our existing cash and cash equivalents and revenues will be sufficient to meet our capital requirements and fund our operations indefinitely.
+We believe our cash, cash equivalents, marketable securities and cash flows from operations, together with the Credit Agreement will be sufficient to meet our working capital and capital expenditure requirements for at least the next twelve months.
 However, we have based these estimates on assumptions that may prove to be incorrect, and we could spend our available financial resources much faster than we currently expect.
 Any future funding requirements will depend on many factors, including:

-- market acceptance of our products; - the scope, rate of progress and cost of our clinical studies; - the cost of our research and development activities; - the cost of filing and prosecuting patent applications and defending and enforcing our patent or other intellectual property rights; - the cost of defending, in litigation or otherwise, any claims that we infringe third-party patents or other intellectual property rights; - the cost and timing of additional regulatory clearances or approvals; - the cost and timing of establishing additional sales, marketing and distribution capabilities; - costs associated with any product recall that may occur; - the effect of competing technological and market developments; - the cost and effort associated with our relocation to a new corporate headquarters, which we expect will occur in the fourth guarter of 2019; - the extent to which we acquire or invest in products, technologies and businesses; and - the costs of operating as a public company and losing our emerging growth status.
+- market acceptance of our products; - the scope, rate of progress and cost of our clinical studies; - the cost of our research and development activities; - the cost of filing and prosecuting patent applications and defending and enforcing our patent or other intellectual property rights; - the cost of defending, in litigation or otherwise, any claims that we infringe third-party patents or other intellectual property rights; - the cost and timing of additional regulatory clearances or approvals; - the cost and timing of establishing additional sales, marketing and distribution capabilities; - costs associated with any product recall that may occur; - the effect of competing technological and market developments; - the extent to which we acquire or invest in products, technologies and businesses; and - the costs of operating as a public company.